Shovel Knight: Legacy

+Merchandise

 An Amiibo figure of Shovel Knight was released in 2015, as the first Amiibo toy produced by a third party.
-An Amiibo 3-pack containing Plague Knight, Specter Knight, and King Knight was released in 2019.
+An Amiibo 3-pack containing Plague Knight, Specter Knight, and King Knight was released in 2019 along with a gold variant of the previously released Shovel Knight figure.
+Shovel Knight collaborated with Arby's in March 2021 to release a set of toys, which included Arby's themed cheat codes for the game.